itsToggle/plex_debrid/README.md

   8. enter your realdebrid user name as your user name
   9. choose option 'y) yes, enter in my own password'
   10. enter your webdav password (available in your account settings) as the password
-  11. You can mount your newly created remote by running the command 'rclone cmount your-remote X: --dir-cache-time=10s --vfs-cache-mode=full' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice e.g 'X','Y','Z',...)
+  11. You can mount your newly created remote by running the command 'rclone mount your-remote X: --dir-cache-time=10s --vfs-cache-mode=full' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice e.g 'X','Y','Z',...)
   12. You've successfuly created a virtual drive of your debrid service!

 </details>